 In general this process does take a substantial amount of time and effort on the part of the applicant.
 For a conservation project run by a municipal shellfish committee, it may be worthwhile to break up the application into pieces, and draw on committee members to tackle individual components.
 Municipal shellfish committees should also contact their local Area Biologist who may be able to help answer questions or alternatively develop things like the vicinity map or other technical portions of the application.
+Municipal shellfish committees can also contact the DMR aquaculture staff directly to answer any questions or help with the application process.
 Municipal shellfish committees or others planning conservation projects should also be proactive in applying for an LPA.
 This may even mean applying for an LPA before a small grant in order to have all of the permits in hand before the grant payment cycle begins.